Find a Covid Vaccination Site - GA - from the GA Dept. of Public Health

 8/31/20 - Renewal of Public Health State of Emergency -- until October 10th.

 6/29/20 - 2 Executive Orders.
 One is 3 pages, and renews the Public Health State of Emergency until August 11th (was set to expire July 12th).
-The second order: Providing additional guidance for empowering a health Georgia in response to COVID-19 - also 40 pages.
+The second order: Providing additional guidance for empowering a healthy Georgia in response to COVID-19 - also 40 pages.

 6/11/20 - Providing additional guidance and empowering a healthy Georgia in response to COVID-19.
 40 pages.
 It encourages the use of face coverings.
 Effective June 16-June 30 in general; some parts effective 6/11 (e.g., age restriction on sheltering in place).